 Metal Rules: That’s the one on sale on the website right now?

 Robbie Crane: Yeah, now that is the new one you can order.
 I haven’t even seen them yet, because we just pressed them.
-We had some problems initially with the website in getting them out and the problem was that in our pressing they had gotten the artwork late from us and then they ran it wrong, in the wrong colours and we had to send it back, it was such a scene, it actually pushed us back about thirteen, twelve days.
+We had some problems initially with the website in getting them out, and the problem was that they had gotten the artwork late from us in our pressing.
+Then they ran it wrong, in the wrong colors, and we had to send it back.
+It was such a scene; it actually pushed us back about thirteen, twelve days.
 So a lot of people were a little pissed initially, but they got their CDs.
-You know, we’re doing them all ourselves, we don’t have a manager anymore, mainly because we as a band we wanna have the control for ourselves, and so far it’s been great for us.
-Steven and everybody, we’ve all been involved in bands where there’s management, we wanna do it right now as a band and see where it goes from there.
+You know, we’re doing them all ourselves, we don’t have a manager anymore, mainly because we as a band want to have control for ourselves, and so far, it’s been great for us.
+Steven and everybody, we’ve all been involved in bands where there’s management.
+We want to do it right now as a band and see where it goes from there.

 Metal Rules: Do you think that you’re still going to keep the name Adler’s Appetite when you release the album and so on?

 Robbie Crane: You know, it’s tough, touring as Adler’s Appetite, I think, gets the point across, that Steven Adler’s coming out to play Guns n’ Roses songs.
-Recording under Adler’s Appetite makes us sound like we’re trying to compete or hold on to the Guns n’ Roses mystique or whatever, I disagree with that, I don’t think we should do that, I think that we should change the name of the band.
+Recording under Adler’s Appetite makes us sound like we’re trying to compete or hold on to the Guns n’ Roses mystique or whatever.
+I disagree with that, and I don’t think we should do that; we should change the band’s name.

 Metal Rules: Any ideas for a possible new band name?

 Robbie Crane: No, not right now.
-When we first got together, we used to call ourselves Suki Jones, Brent Muscat came up with that, well, obviously it’s an Aerosmith song, but I thought it was kind of a goofy name, but we just did a couple of shows under it, because it was fun.
-We literally got together and were like we don’t know what’s gonna happen, let’s just play and see what happens, and we’re all friends and we had fun together, so we did it and it was like, it was cool, you know, but I think that more and more… and this is the other thing, we had managers at the time that were like thinking about the money “You’re gonna bring more people in if you call it ‘Adler’s Appetite’.
+When we first got together, we used to call ourselves Suki Jones.
+Brent Muscat came up with that.
+Well, obviously, it’s an Aerosmith song, but I thought it was kind of a goofy name, but we just did a couple of shows under it because it was fun.
+We literally got together and were like, we don’t know what’s gonna happen, let’s just play and see what happens, and we’re all friends.
+We had fun together, so we did it, and it was like, it was cool, you know, but I think that more and more… and this is the other thing, we had managers at the time that were like thinking about the money “You’re gonna bring more people in if you call it ‘Adler’s Appetite.’
 ‘Adler’s Appetite’ that rolls of the tongue and promoters like it.”
-So as most musicians do they listened to the fucking managers and we called it Adler’s Appetite and it kind of stuck.
-So to this point it stuck, but I don’t think that we’re in a position that we can not change the name, I think we can change the name, and we probably should, we may, because it’s not just Steven’s band, we’re all partners.
-Focusing on one member, although again it has helped and it has got us some recognize, it’s gonna pigeonhole us into being a cover band.
+As most musicians do, they listened to the fucking managers, and we called it Adler’s Appetite, and it kind of stuck.
+So to this point, it stuck, but I don’t think that we’re in a position that we can not change the name.
+I think we can change the name, and we probably should, we may because it’s not just Steven’s band; we’re all partners.
+Focusing on one member, although again it has helped, and it has got us some recognition, it’s gonna pigeonhole us into being a cover band.

 Metal Rules: Has anyone accused you of being just a covers band ripping off Guns n’ Roses’ legacy?

 Robbie Crane: Sure.
 No, I don’t think they ever said that to us, not to my face, but you know, I could see why people would think that, and I think that is a big issue for us.
-Again, the first time we ever came out to play with this, it was more… you know, Steven had a tough past with drugs and whatnot and we made a decision, and that was very touchy for us, if you notice the people that were picked by the management company and by Steven’s handlers at the time were all people that don’t do drugs and only drink beer and that’s about it.
+Again, the first time we ever came out to play with this, it was more… you know, Steven had a tough past with drugs and whatnot.
+We decided, and that was very touchy for us.
+If you notice, the people who were picked by the management company and by Steven’s handlers at the time were all people who don’t do drugs and only drink beer, and that’s about it.
 None of us have histories of drug problems.
 They really wanted to surround him with people that don’t fuck around and just play music.
-And you have to realise we’ve only played for about a year on and off and although we’ve done two tours with this, we’re trying not to go out and be a Guns n’ Roses cover band, we don’t have any plans on recording a live Guns n’ Roses record and releasing it.
+And you have to realize we’ve only played for about a year on and off, and although we’ve done two tours with this, we’re trying not to go out and be a Guns n’ Roses cover band; we don’t have any plans on recording a live Guns n’ Roses record and releasing it.